 When the day was done, Milan shared her reflection with her staff teammates.

 “[I am] very happy and satisfied with the result of PSI and [I am] feeling positive [about the potential] success of [Participatory Human Development process] PHDP in the community and [I am] excited for community entry.
 This PSI is [a] very good activity to understand the overall situation of community and [to see] opportunities to build initial relationships with the people.”

-In Badhikel, Milan will begin her integration into the community, with house-to-house visits, meeting families, talking with mothers, and learning from elders about daily community life.
-Reshab will do the same in the new community where he is assigned too.
-This is a crucial stage in Outreach’s approach to community-led development.
+In Badhikel, Milan will soon begin her project work integration into the community.
+She’ll conduct house-to-house visits, meet families, talk with mothers, and learn from elders about daily community life.
+Reshab will also do the same in the new community where he works.
+This is a crucial and welcome stage in Outreach’s approach to community-led development.
 We officially refer to it as the “Groundbreaking Stage” of the Outreach process!

-As relationships build and households discuss issues of the community in the next few months, people will intentionally gather for their very first meetings as a future community group.
-Such meetings will “break ground”, setting in motion powerful action planning and solution seeking energy that will take these communities to the next level!
-Milan and Reshab will continue to support these communities for the next four to five years.
+And relationships will build and households will discuss issues of the community in the next few months.
+People will intentionally gather for their very first meetings as a future community group.
+These project work meetings will “break ground”, setting in motion powerful action planning and solution seeking energy.
+And this will take these communities to the next level!
+And Milan and Reshab will continue to support these communities for the next four to five years.